samuelbradshaw/text-to-timestamps/README.md

 ---
 **`process_batch`**

+Processes a batch of audio files from start to finish, including voice detection, transcription, and/or alignment (as specified in the config), using a CSV input file.
+Outputs CSV, JSON, or WebVTT files with timestamp data.

 **--input_csv** – Required.
 File path to a CSV (or TSV) input file, where each row is a processing task.
 Example: [sample-input.tsv](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/sample/sample-input.tsv)